-Even though I’ve seen others benefit and have sometimes recommended to to clients that they do it, I hadn’t tried it myself and it was only on reading columnist Oliver Burkeman’s article that, like him, I had my doubts about the usefulness of the daily ritual of writing down a three page stream-of-consciousness torrent of informal scrawl.
+Even though I’ve seen others benefit and have sometimes recommended to clients that they do it, I hadn’t tried it myself and it was only on reading columnist Oliver Burkeman’s article that I finally gave it a go.
+Until then, like him, I’d had my doubts about the usefulness of the daily ritual of writing down a three-page stream-of-consciousness torrent of informal scrawl.

 Since I’ve been feeling a little over-crowded in my head and a bit disoriented lately I thought I’d give it a go.
 I don’t mean that I lack direction, but with several exciting projects on the go (this blog is one), I have been pulled all over the place with the result that I feel I do a little of a lot of things, rather than a lot of the few things that most need attention.
 So I have started writing Morning Pages.
 I’ll keep you posted on my progress and the benefits that accrue.

-In the meantime, the original column is worth reading, but not until you’ve done your first three pages, perhaps?
+In the meantime, the Oliver Burkeman’s article on Morning Pages is worth reading, but not until you’ve done your first three pages, perhaps?

 Here’s a like to Julia Camerons Morning Pages video: https://juliacameronlive.com/basic-tools/morning-pages/